 The last was to fund the Secretary of State for a matching grant from the federal government to bolster election data integrity.
 This also was vetoed in a larger bill format, but my own colleagues resisted offering it as a standalone bill.

 This unfortunate result has corollaries to state and local government in that an ideologue city council member, mayor, or county commissioner who simply doesn’t like spending any money on anything may be inclined to vote against an appropriation of any kind.
-This is shortsighted, yet prevalent when it comes to budgeting and the politics of cybersecurity.
+This is shortsighted, yet prevalent when it comes to budgeting and the politics of cyber security.

-Who Owns This Mess?
+Who Owns the Government Cyber Security Mess?

-Ownership of InfoSec is where the conversation should really heat up.
-It’s also where the more nuanced aspect of the success or failure of the organization’s treatment of InfoSec/cyber becomes very, very real.
-In the ICMA survey, we see that the “ownership” of InfoSec has fallen into the IT department (89% ICMA study) where it doesn’t belong!
+Ownership of infosec is where the conversation should really heat up.
+It’s also where the more nuanced aspect of the success or failure of the organization’s treatment of infosec/cyber becomes very, very real.
+In the ICMA survey, we see that the “ownership” of infosec has fallen into the IT department (89% ICMA study) where it doesn’t belong!

 A poorly secured, or virtually unsecured network is going to be a target-rich environment for hackers, and those hackers will use your employees as a weak point to compromise your data, and your business.
-This makes cyber/InfoSec a business problem, not an IT problem and should drive ownership of the issue out of the IT department and into the boardroom.
+This makes cyber/infosec a business problem, not an IT problem, and should drive ownership of the issue out of the IT department and into the boardroom.

 For example, if you had a warehousing problem, you would bring the full weight of the business to address the problem.
 Delivery issues, sales issues, and production issues would all be addressed as things critical to the health of the business, become an issue tackled at the board level, and delegated to sales, operations, finance, and IT.

 I Hate Spending Money On Something I Can’t See

-There is nothing you can point to and claim that you “did that” and it is a hard message to get across to constituents and voters.
-However, a five-minute conversation with a constituent explaining why you spent money strengthening InfoSec is better than the 30-minute conversation you have with an angry constituent who has had their information sold on the dark web or has had their credit rating ruined because their identity was stolen from within your network.
+There is nothing you can point to and claim that you “did that,” and it is a hard message to get across to constituents and voters.
+However, a five-minute conversation with a constituent explaining why you spent money strengthening infosec is better than the 30-minute conversation you have with an angry constituent who has had their information sold on the dark web or has had their credit rating ruined because their identity was stolen from within your network.

 You are ultimately responsible to the constituent for protecting any personally identifiable information you use while providing them services.
 I hate spending money as much as the next person, but if you don’t spend the money on protecting the data you’ve been entrusted with, you risk spending much more than that in the long run.
-Here is an example I’ve shared with the State of Minnesota.

 Imagine a massive Target-like breach at the State of Minnesota.
 Somehow a dedicated hacker has drilled and drilled, eventually tapping into the motherload of databases.
 They steal data from 5.5 million Minnesota residents.
 The breach is eventually detected, but the damage has been done.
 Now you are talking about providing monitoring services to all those impacted.